hkim07/extract_misinformation_candidate_tweets/README.md

 1) You need to download tweet replies that satisfying a query comprising context-specific keywords by using the `twint` library.

-- Here is a sample command that saves tweet replies about COVID-19 that were written in English and posted during the first two weeks of 2020.
-It takes some time to be finished (~2MB).
+- Here is a sample command that saves tweet replies about COVID-19 that were written in English and posted during the first three weeks of 2020.
+It takes a few minutes to be finished (~2MB).
-    * twint -s "((corona AND virus) OR coronavirus OR covid-19 OR covid19 OR 2019-ncov) lang:en since:2020-01-01 until:2020-01-14 filter:replies" -o replies.json --json -ho
+    * twint -s "((corona AND virus) OR coronavirus OR covid-19 OR covid19 OR 2019-ncov) lang:en since:2020-01-01 until:2020-01-21 filter:replies" -o replies.json --json -ho
     * Put the download file in the `/dat` folder.
 This is for in case that you have multiple files to cover a long period.
     * You should change the query depending on your interest.